Safeguarding

 This safeguarding legislation is set out in The Children Act, (1989) and (2004) and also in the Children and Families Act 2014.
 It also features in the United Nations Convention on the Rights of the Child (to which the UK is a signatory) and sets out the rights of children to be free from abuse.
 The Government also provides guidance in its document ‘Working Together to Safeguard Children’ (March 2015) and its ‘Guidance for safer working practice for those working with children and young people in an education setting’ (Oct 2015).

-- Preventing impairment of pupils’ health or development
+- preventing impairment of children’s mental and physical health or development

-- Ensuring that pupils are growing up in circumstances consistent with the provision of safe and effective care
+- ensuring that children grow up in circumstances consistent with the provision of safe and effective care

 At Hailey Hall, we take Safeguarding seriously because we know it can have a huge impact on learning.
 With this in mind, we have policies in place for safeguarding and child protection in order to: